 By setting R0x3040[15] = 1, the readout order of the rows is reversed as shown in Figure 16.
-The starting Bayer color pixel is maintained in this mode by a 1-pixel shift in the imaging array.
-When using horizontal mirror mode, the user must retrigger column correction.
-Please refer to the column correction section to see the procedure for column correction retriggering.
+The starting Bayer color pixel is maintained in this mode by a 1-pixel shift in the

-Figure 16: Six Rows in Normal and Row Mirror Readout Modes
+Figure 16.
+Six Rows In Normal and Row Mirror Readout Modes